Compare & evaluate (BYOE)

 • Run invarlock evaluate --baseline <baseline> --subject <subject> --adapter auto.

-Example (GPT‑2, CPU/MPS friendly; requires invarlock[hf] or equivalent HF extra):
+Example (wheel-first, GPT‑2, CPU/MPS friendly; requires invarlock[hf] or equivalent HF extra):

 --baseline sshleifer/tiny-gpt2 \